-Textbook data collection
+Data Collection from Textbooks

-In order to answer the second research question, we had to collect data about project management textbooks.
-Data was collected from 12 textbooks from the third generation, i.e. textbooks published during the period 2011-2020 (Allan, 2017; Badiru, 2019; Badiru et al., 2018; Dobson and Dobson, 2012; Kerzner, 2017; Lester, 2017; Lock, 2017; Maley, 2012; Meredith and Mantel, 2011; Patzak and Rattay, 2011; Richardson and Jacks, 2018; Zwikael and Smyrk, 2019).
-The following is the description of the stages used for the data collection:
+In order to answer the second research question, we needed to collect data about project management textbooks.
+Data was collected from 12 textbooks from the third generation, i.e. textbooks published during the period from 2011 to 2020 (Allan, 2017; Badiru, 2019; Badiru et al., 2018; Dobson and Dobson, 2012; Kerzner, 2017; Lester, 2017; Lock, 2017; Maley, 2012; Meredith and Mantel, 2011; Patzak and Rattay, 2011; Richardson and Jacks, 2018; Zwikael and Smyrk, 2019).
+The following describes the stages used for the data collection:

-Searching the project management third-generation textbooks.
+Searching for third-generation project management textbooks.

 Identifying lists of topics included in each of the textbooks.

 For each book, counting the total number of pages devoted to each knowledge area.
-When a knowledge area appeared in a few places, all space was added up.
+When a knowledge area appeared in multiple places, all the space was included.

-Expressing, as a percentage, the number of pages devoted to each knowledge area, in each textbook relative to the total number of pages in the textbook, to allow comparison.
-Davidov and Globerson (2020) proposed to express the importance of the various topics in textbooks by calculating the percentage of coverage of the topics.
+Expressing, as a percentage, the number of pages devoted to each knowledge area, in each textbook relative to the total number of pages in the textbook, to allow comparisons to be made.
+Davidov and Globerson (2020) proposed expressing the importance of the various topics in textbooks by calculating the percentage of coverage of the topics.
 The percentage of coverage is calculated as the ratio of the number of pages that the topic occupies in the textbook to the total number of pages in the textbook.

-Table 3 shows the degree of coverage of each area of knowledge in each of the 12 sources.
+Table 3 shows the degree of coverage for each area of knowledge in each of the 12 sources.
 There are areas of knowledge that are not explained at all in a considerable number of the textbooks.
-For example, SKL does not appear in 50% of the sources and PCT, CMS does not appear in about 42% of them.
-In contrast SCP appears in all textbooks and SDE, QLY, RSS appear in about 92% of the books.
+For example, SKL does not appear in 50% of the sources and PCT and CMS do not appear in about 42% of them.
+In contrast, SCP appears in all the textbooks and SDE, QLY, and RSS appear in about 92% of them.

-To compare the two databases (PMs’ answers and textbook coverage), each with its unique values, we used rankings of the knowledge areas (1-10), where 1 expresses the highest value obtained.
-As a result, SDE received a rank 1 (highest) and RSS received a rank 10 (lowest) among PMs (see Table 2).
-QLY received a rank 1 and SKL received a rank 10 among textbooks (see Table 3).
+To compare the two databases (PMs’ answers and textbook coverage), each with its unique values, we used rankings of the knowledge areas (1–10), where 1 expresses the highest value obtained.
+As a result, SDE received a rank of 1 (highest) and RSS received a rank of 10 (lowest) among PMs (see Table 2).
+QLY received a rank of 1 and SKL received a rank of 10 among textbooks (see Table 3).

-Table 3 - The knowledge areas coverage and rank in the third generation of the Textbooks
+Table 3 – The Coverage and Ranking of Knowledge Areas in the Third Generation of the Textbooks